Mineral Resources is committed to creating a fair, diverse and inclusive workplace that supports us in attracting and

 - Identifying and developing female talent

 We acknowledge and respect Indigenous Australians and the connection they have to the land on which we live and work.

 We recognise the Traditional Owners associated with lands within our operating areas and their contribution to successful social, community and project outcomes.
 It is our objective to build strong relationships with Indigenous communities and local Traditional Owners.

 We are committed to increasing our Indigenous participation and proudly work to support ongoing engagement with Indigenous people across a range of opportunities including employment, training, land use agreements, business development, partnership and cultural awareness.

-With four active mines, and many other project areas being actively worked by Mineral Resources, a significant amount of cultural heritage survey work is undertaken with our Traditional Owner partners.
+With four active mines and various other active Mineral Resources project, significant cultural heritage survey work is undertaken with our Traditional Owner partners.
 Land Use Agreements continue to be negotiated in new work areas and have been put in place with Native Title claim groups for many of our projects.

 We have a range of initiatives in place aimed at encouraging Indigenous employment , including training programs and a talent identification and retention strategy for Indigenous employees.

 Our current Indigenous participation and engagement initiatives include:

 - actively building a Supplier Diversity Platform to support our business in delivering greater supplier diversity and engagement,